What are Ohio's minimum insurance requirements?

 Why you should choose us

+Whether you are seeking compensation for a rear-end accident or compensation for a drunk driving accident, we can help.
 Many car accidents seem straightforward at first.
 But even when another driver clearly caused your crash, that doesn't mean you will automatically get the money you rightfully deserve for your crash.
 That's why it's critical that you have our experienced attorneys on your side, especially when it comes to dealing with insurance companies.

 Many people think that insurance companies have their best interests at heart.
 Here's the truth: Most insurance companies only care about making money.
-And often, that means they will do whatever it takes to reduce your accident claim or deny it altogether.
+And often, that means they will do whatever it takes to reduce your car accident compensation claim or deny it altogether.

 That's not right.
 That's why we want to meet with you as soon as possible.
 Insurance companies don't scare us.
 And as your attorney, we will do whatever it takes to help you get the money you rightfully deserve for your Ohio car accident.
 Contact our law firm and schedule your free case evaluation today.